Skip to main content

 const banana = `ba${fillme}a`;

-Usability at its best. 😉
+Usability at its best.

-Such as code writing efficiency, and performance relatively.
-As we all know, [[]](https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a) is a better performance choice compared to [new Array()](https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a).
+Think code writing efficiency, and relative performance.
+We all know [[]](https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a) is a better performance choice compared to [new Array()](https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a).
 Similarly with [{}](https://medium.com/front-end-weekly/es6-map-vs-object-what-and-when-b80621932373) instead of [new Object()](https://medium.com/front-end-weekly/es6-map-vs-object-what-and-when-b80621932373) or even [Object.create()](https://medium.com/front-end-weekly/es6-map-vs-object-what-and-when-b80621932373).

-And that's when SUGAR flashes the 🚨warning sign.
+And that’s when SUGAR flashes the warning sign.

 Beware of JavaScript Diabetes

 Is it?
-No, absolutely not.
+Absolutely not.

 Less code !== More readability

-But for first timer, it's challenging.
+But for a first timer, it’s a wall.

 Readable?
 Not really.